EXCEMPILS Scholar Opportunity

 • Interest and experience serving school-age children.

-• Depth of qualifications to serve bilingual/multilingual children with disabilities.
+• Depth of qualifications to serve multilingual children with specialized educational needs.

-• Commitment to a professional career in Illinois schools to fulfill the service requirement (i.e., 2 years in Illinois schools per year of funding).
+• Commitment to a professional career serving children with specialized educational needs to fulfill the service requirement (i.e., 2 years per year of funding).

-• Special Education EXCEMPILS scholar applicants – Click here to access the application.
+• Special Education EXCEMPILS scholar application deadline – April 15, 2025 – Click here to access the EXCEMPILS application.

 2. Interview.
-An interview with the EXCEMPILS program directors will allow candidates to provide additional insight into their interest, qualifications and commitment to the profession and answer potential remaining questions regarding the project components and requirements.
-Interviews will be scheduled February through March.
+Candidates will interview with EXCEMPILS program directors to discuss their interest, qualifications, and commitment to the profession while addressing any remaining questions about the project components and requirements.
+Interviews will be scheduled February through April.

-Accepted students will first be accepted into the graduate program and then receive separate notification (estimated March 15 through April 1) of acceptance as an EXCEMPILS Scholar.
+Accepted students will first be accepted into the graduate program and then receive separate notification of acceptance as an EXCEMPILS Scholar.

 Connect with #elmhurstu